Marcusntnu/mlp_lenet_bathnorm/README.md

 <!-- ROADMAP -->
 ## Roadmap
 Self-evalution on further work that can be done on this project.
+- [ ] Optimize the random parameter freezing/unfreezing.
+Only in Keras for R is it possible to freeze certain weights, this could come soon and easily speed up runtime for the larger nets.
-- [ ] More rigorous MLP architecture design
+- [ ] More rigorous MLP architecture design.
+As it is the dimensions and contents are somewhat simple and arbitrarily picked based on getting initial results.
 - [ ] Testing and tuning more hyperparameters.
-Also activation function positioning and batch size.
+Also activation function positioning (before or after) and batch sizing.
 - [ ] Further experimenting with other datasets.
+Also extending it to non-computer vision sets.
+- [ ] Experiment with other architectures.

 See the [open issues](https://github.com/marcusntnu/mlp_lenet_bathnorm/issues) for a full list of proposed features (and known issues).